nadhifikbarw/x-go-painless-null/README.md

 ## Note on VSCode + Go extension

 Sometimes, `sqlc generate` will get blocked for making changes when being run using integrated VScode terminal.
 I suspect it's because VSCode can prevent code changes in flies that contains `DO NOT EDIT` as you will see warning when trying to edit these files manually .
-As prevention deleting generated files before rerunning generate command works for now.
+As prevention deleting generated files before rerunning the generate command works for now.